Timelike transitions in an atom by a mirror in light cone and Kruskal-Szekeres regions: a status of quantum equivalence: Atomic de-excitations and excitation to de-excitation ratio

 \subsubsection{$(3+1)$ dimensional scenario}

-\emph{Case (i): Static mirror at $z=z_{0}$:-$~~$} The situation where the mirror is static $z=z_{0}$ on the $x-y$ plane and the atom is static in the future light cone region FLC $z=0$ is examined here, i.e., the atom following the light cone time.
+\emph{Case (i): Static mirror at $z=z_{0}$:-$~~$} The situation where the mirror is static $z=z_{0}$ on the $x-y$ plane and the atom is static in the future light cone region FLC $\zeta=0$ is examined here, i.e., the atom following the light cone time.
 In this scenario, the field mode solution is provided in Eq. \eqref{eq:FM-3p1-AinF}.
 Using this field mode solution and the de-excitation probability formula (\ref{eq:DE-gen-kasner1}), we obtain

 Like the $(1+1)$ dimensional scenario, here also one can obtain this de-excitation probability by making $\omega\to -\omega$ in the excitation probability expression of Eq. \eqref{eq:TP-3p1-AinF-1}.
 Therefore, in both $(1+1)$ and $(3+1)$ dimensions, if the atom follows the light cone time, the de-excitation probability can be obtained from the excitation by changing the sign of the atomic energy gap.
-However, this is not true when the atom is following the Minkowski time and the mirror is in the light cone region. \emph{Case(ii): Static atom at $z=z_{0}$:-$~~$} Here, we examine the scenario where the mirror is at $z = 0$ spanning from PLC to FLC, and the atom stays stationary at $z = z_{0}$, i.e., the atom is following the Minkowski time and the field modes are realized in terms of the light cone coordinates.
-In this case, the field mode solution, obtained in terms of the light cone coordinates and then represented in terms of the Minkowski coordinates, is given in Eq. \eqref{eq:FM-3p1-MinF}.
+However, this is not true when the atom is following the Minkowski time and the mirror is in the light cone region. \emph{Case(ii): Static atom at $z=z_{0}$:-$~~$} Here, we examine the scenario where the mirror is at $\zeta = 0$ spanning from PLC to FLC, and the atom stays stationary at $z = z_{0}$, i.e., the atom is following the Minkowski time and the field modes are realized in terms of the light cone coordinates.
+In this case, the field mode solution, after transformation to the Minkowski coordinates, is given in Eq. \eqref{eq:FM-3p1-MinF}.
 Using this field mode solution along with the expression of the de-excitation probability from equation (\ref{eq:DE-gen-kasner2}), we obtain

 Here also, like the $(1+1)$ dimensional case, one can see that by making either $\omega\to -\omega$ or $\nu\to -\nu$ in the expression of the excitation probability \eqref{eq:TP-3p1-MinF-2}, one cannot obtain this de-excitation probability.
 This observation provides additional distinction between the scenarios with the atom following the light cone and Minkowski time.
-Note that the de-excitation probabilities probabilities from Eqs. \eqref{eq:TP-DeEx-3p1-AinF-1} and \eqref{eq:TP-DeEx-3p1-MinF-1} are not matching when $\nu=\omega$.
+Note that the de-excitation probabilities from Eqs. \eqref{eq:TP-DeEx-3p1-AinF-1} and \eqref{eq:TP-DeEx-3p1-MinF-1} are not matching when $\nu=\omega$.